adityagotlost/Ecospark/README.md

 # 🌿 EcoSpark: Project Overview & Technical Guide

-**EcoSpark** is a next-generation sustainability platform designed for the **Smart India Hackathon**.
+**EcoSpark** is a next-generation sustainability platform designed for the **TechSangram**.
 It gamifies environmental consciousness by turning real-world sustainable actions into digital rewards through AI verification and community competition.

 ---